EricCJoyce/The-Recognitions/README.md

 # The Recognitions

-## Characterize 3D objects for recognition and pose estimation from 2D images
+## Recognize 3D objects in 2D images

 T.B.C.

-## Requirements
+## Recognize first-person actions performed by a user in VR

+T.B.C.